 A roundup of the 7 best Taj Mahal viewpoint locations to snap unique and iconic shots of the world’s most beautiful building!
 Where to go to get different perspectives of the Taj Mahal in Agra, India.

 I still remember the first time I laid eyes on the Taj Mahal.
 The truth is, I found myself in Agra for the sole purpose of checking it out.
 Yet, I was initially skeptical.
 Could it really be that magnificent, or is it just another tourist trap?

 I’m sure I’m not alone on this, and that many others share the same initial sentiment.
-However, let me tell you that from that first moment I saw that white marble dome from the riverbank view point, I was speechless.
+However, let me tell you that from the first moment I saw that white marble dome from the riverbank viewpoint, I was speechless.